hardie/draft-hardie-faceted-uri/draft-hardie-resolution-contexts-01.md

 # Available Alternatives

 There are many potential ways to signal that an Internet name is not within the DNS context, but a only subset of those ways allow for those names to be used in protocol contexts which currently expect DNS-based names.
 A non-exhaustive list is set out below.
-It is important to recognize that any Internet name designed to me used in such a context must accept limitations to achieve it.
+It is important to recognize that any Internet name designed to be used in such a context must accept limitations to achieve it.
 Some of those limitations are syntactic, but the most important is that it must be a unique name within a directed graph within the overall Internet namespace.

 Given that restriction, the universe of possible resolution context signals seems to be limited.
 One option is using a designated sub-tree of the Internet namespace for non-DNS resolutions, with labels within the tree indicating which resolution context is meant. {{I-D.ietf-dnsop-alt-tld}} describes one specific approach to this option.
 While the use of this sub-tree may be esthetically less pleasing than a pseudo-TLD, it avoids the ambiguities which may arise during the development of alternative resolution context.